 - We’re Going On A Bear Hunt

-The best bedtime stories for preschoolers (three to five year olds)
+The best bedtime stories for preschoolers (3 to 5 year-olds)

 This is the age where, as parents, you can really start to instil a love of books within your children.
 It’s when your little ones reach this this age that stories become less about simple sounds and repetition.
 Instead, you’ll start see more characters and more detailed plotlines.
 This can really help you and your youngster to bond.
 You can put on silly voices and allow them to do the same, helping them to start recognise words and sentences, at the same time as having fun.